axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-process-list/index.rst

 #.
 For the :guilabel:`Process name`, define the best name for it.

 #.
+For the :guilabel:`Process name` in multiple languages.

+#.
 For the :guilabel:`Start link`, add the URL of your external link.

+#.
+For the :guilabel:`Description`, add the description of your external link.

+#.
+For the :guilabel:`Description` in multiple languages.

 #.
 Grant permission :bdg-ref-warning:`🔑CreatePublicExternalLink <CreatePublicExternalLink>` to allow a user to create public links to external sites.
    This user can set this link as a public link by selecting :guilabel:`All users` .